rauhbein/haspocproofs/README.md

 # haspocproofs

-HOL4 Model and Proofs for "Compositional Verification of Security Properties for Embedded Execution Platforms"
+HOL4 Model and Proofs for "On the Verification of System Level Information Flow Properties for Virtualized Execution Platforms"

 Submission to JCEN by Christoph Baumann, Oliver Schwarz, and Mads Dam